WebOrigami/docs/src/content/framework/intro1.md

 **[update diagram]**

 You might create the source form by typing stuff out of your head, or by gathering bits of stuff from the web.
 This source form represents, in some way or another, everything necessary to grow the thing you want.
-For a coding project, this source form is what you would check into a source control system.
+For a coding project, like this website project, this source form are the files you would check into a source control system.
+If you're currently looking at the tutorial project in code editor right now, you're looking at the source form.

-You then use a series of computer-assisted _transformations_ to produce the _result form_, which is what you can share.
+You will use a series of computer-assisted _transformations_ to produce the result form, which is what you can share.
 The result form is typically a immediately consumable representation of your idea, such as a final set of HTML pages that your audience can view directly in their browser.
+In some cases, the source form will go through multiple transformations, taking on a series of intermediate forms before turning into the result form.

 This result form is the last form of the idea that's in your hands — after you publish it, it may get transformed further (by a content distribution network, say), but for your purposes, it's the end product.

 Like a square of paper that becomes an origami artwork, the source form embodies everything needed to create the result form.
 That enables you to _repeat_ the transformation process on demand.
 Whenever you change the source form, you can reliably recreate the result form.